A man looks down at the cell phone he’s holding.

 Why did my FICO® Score change?

 The FICO® Score Discover provides is based on the information in your TransUnion® credit report at a specific point in your credit history.
 As the information on your credit file changes, your score may also change.
-For 89% of people each month, FICO® Scores either don’t change, or change by 20 points or less.1
+FICO® Scores change by 20 points or less, or don't change, for 88% of people each month.3

 What if I don’t agree with my credit score or the factors affecting my score?

 Your FICO® Credit Score Discover provides is based on the current information in your TransUnion® credit report from a specific time in your credit history.
 Your score can change month to month if new credit information is shared with the credit bureau.
-If you believe there is an error, you can dispute any inaccurate information on the TransUnion website.
+If you believe there's an error, you can dispute any inaccurate information on the TransUnion website, according to TransUnion.
 You can also do the following:

 How can I get a good credit score?